 eHealthInsurance, Costco Health Insurance, and Health Plan One offer health insurance throughout the US.
 Find out what don’t they know, won’t say, or can’t tell you about options where you live.Read More →

-As a boy scout I learned to “Be Prepared,” and I live that motto every day of my whole life.
+As a boy scout I learned to “Be Prepared,” and I live that motto each day of my whole life.
 Planning for the future and the uncertainty of what might happen.
 Figuring out how to make sure that if something goes wrong I have a backup plan to keep what’s important from being derailed.
 This is the philosophy we teach our clients.
 It includes using life insurance to protect the plans and goals you have for your family and your business.
-Ask how you can prepare for your future and keep your life goals on track regardless of what happens.
-See our Get SanRead More →
+The unexpected event is not something we can easily avoid.
+But preparing in case it should happen is doable.
+Life insurance for an uncertainRead More →

 Check out our latest case study showing the decision process we used for the 2017 Covered CA Open Enrollment Period.
 This case addresses many common issues that everyone faces.
 Can you keep your existing doctors?
 Can you reduce your cost of health insurance in 2017?
 Should you consider switching from Bronze, Silver, Gold, and Platinum to a different metal tier?
 We also address one of the biggest issues facing residents of San Diego county that use the Scripps Health System for their medical needs.
 Is there another option besides Blue Shield?
 Many of you have read my bio on the About Us page.
 As aRead More →